-Responsive design – or mobile-friendliness – means a website’s display is optimized for all screen sizes.
+A responsive design – or mobile-friendliness – means a website’s display is optimized for all screen sizes.
 No more pinching, zooming or microscopic fonts.
-It is a relatively recent development in web design but is now a must-have feature for any website in 2014.
-It determines the quality of the mobile visitor’s experience and soon the site’s search ranking.
-Photographers ignore this at their own peril.
+It is a relatively recent development in web design but is now a must-have feature for all websites.
+It determines the quality of the mobile visitor’s experience and is important for the site’s search ranking.

-A client recently asked me to make a change to the carefully crafted website I had almost completed for him: remove the responsiveness.
+A client once asked me to make a change on the carefully crafted website I had almost completed for him: remove the responsiveness.
 He wanted me to remove a feature, downgrade his site.
 I thought I had misheard him.
 A non-responsive website is a bad idea.
 It makes for a poor user experience and hurts your online presence.

 - Avoids software that is not common on mobile devices, like Flash